Illustration by Barbara Ott.

 Universal suffrage surfaced during the first wave of feminism in the late 19th and early 20th century.
 Women of mostly middle- and upperclass backgrounds organised themselves politically to get the vote.
 But criticism and derision were part and parcel of their struggle.
 The London Daily Mail journalist Charles E. Hands wrote disparagingly about these women, calling them suffragettes.
 They proudly reclaimed the term and it stuck.

 A century before women fought for the vote, the term Yankee was being reclaimed.
 One theory suggests the term originates from the Dutch jonkheer (“young gentleman” or “esquire”) as the original term.

 Prior to the American Revolution, it was an insult hurled at American soldiers by the English, who sang “Yankee Doodle Dandy” to tease their rivals: “Yankee Doodle went to town/Riding on a Pony/Stuck a feather in his cap/And called it macaroni.” (“Doodle” meant “fool” and “macaroni” meant “dandy” in England.)

 Nonetheless, the American soldiers won the war and reclaimed the term (and the song) from their colonizers, using it to signify the courageous and plucky spirit of this newly independent people.

 Artists have traditionally not only questioned aesthetic and moral norms, but they have also been subjected to considerable abuse for doing so.
-In some cases, they have fiercely taken on degrading terms as proud self definitions.
+In some cases, they have fiercely taken on insulting words as proud self definitions.

 Impressionists and Decadents